 The District considers deposits with fiscal agent, which is used as a demand deposit account, to be cash and cash equivalents.
-This treatment is in conformity with GASB Statement No. 9, which states that deposits in cash management pools that have the general characteristics of demand deposit accounts are appropriately classified as cash equivalents.
+This treatment is in conformity with GASB Statement No. 9, which states that deposits having the general characteristics of demand deposit accounts are appropriately classified as cash equivalents.